2022 Furuvik Zoo chimpanzee shootings

-The 2022 Furuvik Zoo chimpanzee shootings occurred around 12 o'clock noon on Wednesday, 14 December, 2022, when a number of the chimpanzees (Pan troglodytes) kept at Furuvik Zoo (Sw.
+At around 12 o'clock noon on Wednesday, 14 December, 2022, a number of the chimpanzees (Pan troglodytes) kept at Furuvik Zoo (Sw.
 Furuviksparken) in Furuvik, Gävle Municipality, Sweden, escaped from their enclosure into the chimpanzee building and park and made an attempt to exit the zoo itself, which was closed to the public for the winter season.
 The zoo staff responded by firing on the escaping apes, killing four of them.

 The story gained domestic and international attention, and prompted debate about zoos and the keeping of great apes in captivity.
 The incident has also been described as "the Massacre in Furuvik", "the Furuvik Bloodbath", and "the Chimpanzee Drama".

 History

 At around 12 p.m. on Wednesday, 14 December, 2022, two chimpanzees of Furuvik Zoo escaped from their enclosure through an unlocked lattice door and entered the chimpanzee building.
 An animal keeper attempted to fight one off, but soon fled and warned other employees by yelling and using their radio.
 Within five minutes, at least two chimps had escaped the building and entered the wider zoo, which was closed to the public for the winter season.

 Forty-five minutes later, two chimps were discovered at the park's fairground area.
 After consulting veterinarians, and excluding the use of anesthesia due to risks involved, the park's CEO and animal manager made the joint decision to shoot the two chimps.
 Zoo staff opened fire on them using live ammunition, killing Linda and her adoptive infant son Torsten.
 Later in the afternoon, three chimps escaped the chimpanzee building.
 Zoo staff again opened fire, wounding Selma, who retreated back inside.
 Manda and Santino repeatedly entered and exited the building through the windows.
-Fearing a possible return into the now-dark park, the decisions was made to shoot them as well.
+Fearing a possible return into the now-dark park, the decision was made to shoot them as well.
 Santino was killed quickly, whilst Manda was mortally wounded.
 An unknown time after the shootings, Manda died of her gunshot wounds, while Selma sustained severe injuries to her eye, body, and arm.
 The remaining two chimpanzees (Maria Magdalena and Tjobbe) remained inside the building.
 The decision to use lethal force rather than to attempt to use tranquilizers or otherwise recapture the apes resulted in widespread criticism.

 Following the deaths of the four chimpanzees, the Swedish Police Authority announce that they had opened an investigation against Furuvik Zoo for possible crimes against the Animal Welfare Act, and the County Administration of Gävleborg County announced that they would make inquiries into conditions at the zoo.